Commanding Officers’ Frequently Asked Questions

-If deployed, Service members can start the transition process by meeting with a Command Career Counselor or Command Transition Officer.
-The virtual curriculum should only be used when a Service member’s separation date is within 90 days and there is no non-virtual Transition GPS curriculum available upon your return to homeport.
+If deployed, service members can start the transition process by meeting with a Command Career Counselor or Command Transition Officer.
+The virtual curriculum should only be used when a Service member’s separation date is within 90 days and there is no non-virtual Transition Assistance curriculum available upon your return to homeport.

-Yes, Transition GPS is considered official duty.
+Yes, Transition Assistance is considered official duty.
 Service members are not required to take leave in order to attend.

 Where can more information be obtained?

-For more information, check out Transition GPS Resources for Service members and Facilitators or contact your local Fleet and Family Support Center.
+For more information, check out Transition Assistance Resources for Service Members and Facilitators or contact your local Fleet and Family Support Center.